 A study of a specific geographical region using a multidisciplinary approach.
 Regions covered may include Alaska, western Canada, the northwest or southwest U.S., Hawaii, or Latin America.
 Lectures, readings, and discussions in various disciplines, concentrating mainly in the natural and social sciences, will precede a one- to three-week field trip.
 One or more examinations or papers will be required.
 May be repeated for credit with focus on a different region.
 Prerequisite: consent of instructor.
 The current offering follows.
 Fee: maximum $75 per semester.

-Environmental Studies 303A ST: Politics and the Anthropocene (4 credits)
+Environmental Studies 302 ST: Moles, Memoirs, and Metamorphosis: Animals and Text (4 credits)

 Environmental Studies 303A ST: Environmentalism and Science in Film and Media (3 credits)